Hariharan-Durairaj/Building-an-Vehicle-Price-Detection-Website-with-Flask/README.md

 ## Dataset

 The dataset was taken from kraggle.
-The csv file contains features like
+The csv file contains features like vehicleType, yearOfRegistration, gearbox, model and fuelType

 ## Requirements
 Python 3.x